m-lyon/RCNN-MNIST/README.md

 import matplotlib.pyplot as plt from RCNN import RCNNModel, Tutorial

-# Get a specified amount of digits from a subset of the handdrawn digit dataset
+# Get a specified amount of digits from a subset of the hand-drawn digit dataset
 digits = Tutorial.get_digit_set(digit=4, num=5)

 # Display one of the digits using matplotlib